 INVICTUS

-All was not well at Invictus.
+All was not well at Invictus, even after the move.
 There were serious internal wranglings: 'BB' of the 29th of June 1974 broke the news that Lamont Dozier was suing the Hollands, claiming that they had used fraudulent misrepresentation in order to persuade him to enter into a contract with Holland-Dozier-Holland Productions in May 1969.
 According to him he had received neither accounts nor the money that was owing to him.
-Perhaps as a result there were only two Invictus singles issued in the States in 1975 and none at all in the UK.
-When releases started coming out again they were few and far between, and there were none after the summer of 1977.
-According to Billboard of the 2nd October 1982 the company remained involved in legal wrangles into the early '80s.
+Perhaps as a result of the distractions there were only two Invictus singles issued in the States in 1975 and none at all in the UK.
+When releases started coming out again, in the summer of 1976, they were few and far between, and there were none after the summer of 1977.
+'BB' of the 30th of September 1978 revealed that Kenneth Jackson, who had previously been general manager at Invictus and Hot Wax, had taken a job elsewhere, which doesn't sound as though he was optimistic about either label's future.
+According to Billboard of the 2nd October 1982 Invictus remained involved in legal wrangles into the early '80s.
 In 1984 the Holland brothers set up a new company, H-D-H Records, which began to reissue material from the Invictus and Hot Wax catalogues.

 Copyright 2006 Robert Lyons.